-In the first series of Archi-walks we navigate around Prishtina’s diverse neighbourhoods, unpicking the coalition of architectural styles with Bekim Ramku a Prishtina native and the head of the Kosovo Architecture Foundation & Festival.
+In this, the first of our Archi-walks series, we tour the architectural styles of Prishtina’s diverse neighbourhoods with our guide Bekim Ranku, a Prishtina native and head of the Kosovo Architecture Foundation and Festival.

 Sometimesit can take the smallest of interventions to make one realise how precious anarchitect’s contribution to the community can be.
 This beautifully shot film documents the results of one of the 2017 selected Call for Ideas projects by a young collective of creatives from Warsaw calling themselves “Terytoria Kultury” (“CultureTerritories”).

 We spoke to Corales about his interest in the potential of agricultural typologies to act as active agents in the conflict between original communities and the state of Chile.

 How can you navigate towards something when there are no fixed points, when you cannot determine your position?
 How do you know where to go, or even know when you have got there?